phrodod/phrodod.github.io/source/_posts/2014-09-21-using-blocks-in-julia.markdown

 defined on the same line as the do statement, but the remaining portion of the block goes on following lines until you reach the `end` statement.

+By allowing blocks instead of allowing only simple lambda expressions, Julia allows you to perform significant work inside the block.
+The most obvious example is file manipulation.
+The open statement has a version that takes a function as an optional first argument.
+If you call that version, the file is opened, passes the file handle to the function, then closes the file at the end.
+This allows the open function to take care of all of the nasty edge cases like end of file, file read errors, etc, along with normal file activity.
+All I need to do is to use the opened file handle.

 ``` julia Using a block to write file contents
 open("myfile.dat","w") do f